-As between Omilia and the End User and/or the Partner, the End User retains ownership of all intellectual property rights in the Customer Data and grants Omilia a non-exclusive, non-sublicensable (except to parties working on Omilia’s behalf), non-transferable, royalty-free license to access, process, store, transmit, and otherwise make use of the Customer Data as necessary to provide the Services and to otherwise fulfill Omilia’s obligations under the Agreement.
+As between Omilia and the Customer and/or the Partner, the Customer retains ownership of all intellectual property rights in the Customer Data and grants Omilia a non-exclusive, non-sublicensable (except to parties working on Omilia’s behalf), non-transferable, royalty-free license to access, process, store, transmit, and otherwise make use of the Customer Data as necessary to provide the Services and to otherwise fulfill Omilia’s obligations under the Agreement.

-The End User agrees that the Customer Data may be transferred or stored outside the country where the End User and/or the Partner and the End User’s customers or users are located in order to carry out the Services and Omilia’s other obligations under the Agreement.
+The Customer agrees that the Customer Data may be transferred or stored outside the country where the Customer and/or the Partner and the Customer’s customers or users are located, in order to carry out the Services and Omilia’s other obligations under the Agreement.

-The End User represents and warrants that the End User has obtained all consents necessary for Omilia to collect, access, process, store, transmit, and otherwise use Customer Data in accordance with the Agreement.
+The Customer represents and warrants that has obtained all consents and authorizations necessary for Omilia to collect, access, process, store, transmit, and otherwise use Customer Data in accordance with the Agreement.

-The End User shall comply with all requirements of integrity, quality, legality and all other similar aspects in respect of Customer Data.
+The Customer shall comply with all requirements of integrity, quality, legality, and all other similar aspects in respect of Customer Data.
 Omilia may, but is not obligated to, review or monitor any Customer Data.
-Omilia expressly disclaims any duty to review or determine the legality, accuracy or completeness of Customer Data.
+Omilia expressly disclaims any duty to review or determine the legality, accuracy, or completeness of Customer Data.

-Omilia may aggregate data and information related to the performance, operation and use of the OCP Services to create statistical analyses, to perform benchmarking, to perform research and development and to perform other similar activities (“Service Improvements”).
-Omilia will not incorporate Customer Data in Service Improvements in a form that could identify the End User and/ or the Partner and/or the End User’s customers or users and will use industry standard techniques to anonymize Customer Data prior to performing Service Improvements.
+Omilia may aggregate data and information related to the performance, operation, and use of the OCP Services to create statistical analyses, perform benchmarking, perform research and development, and perform other similar activities (“Service Improvements”).
+Omilia does not incorporate Customer Data in Service Improvements in a form that could identify the Customer and/ or the Partner and/or the Customer’s customers or users and will use industry-standard techniques to anonymize Customer Data prior to performing Service Improvements.
 Omilia retains all intellectual property rights in Service Improvements and may make them publicly available.